textcreationpartnership/A00268/README.md

 ##Content Summary##

 #####Front#####
-Articles to be enquired off, within the prouince of Yorke, in the Metropoliticall visitation of the

 #####Body#####

-Articles to be enquired off, within the prouince of Yorke, in the Metropoliticall visitation of the **Types of content**
+1. ¶ARTICLES TO BE ENQVIRED off within the prouince of Yorke, in the Metropoliticall viſitation of the moſt reuerend Father in God Edwin Archbiſhoppe of Yorke, Primate of England and Metropolitane.
+In the .xix. yeare of the raigne of our moſt gratious ſoueraigne Lady Elizabath by the grace of God of England Fraunce and Ireland Queene, defendour of the Faith, &c.

+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!